geektechniquestudios/Doorman/README.md

 ## Notes

 - I unfortunately didn't make a wiring diagram.
 It wouldn't be that hard to figure out, but just know that you're going in blind if you intend to use this code.
+This repository is not maintained.
-- Sonar are frequently unreliable, so there is some included fault tolerance that you can adjust in the main script.
+- Sonar is frequently unreliable, so there is some included fault tolerance that you can adjust in the main script.
 - In case you've never messed with a home electrical outlet, they are **high voltage and can kill you**.
 Do NOT mess with wires in the wall of a house unless are qualified to do so.

 ###### feedback is welcome